Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Introduction

 \begin{remark} We use the notation

 so that

 \end{remark}

-The bridge between minimizers of the action and ground states is cast by the following Lemma, whose proof is an adaptation of what was established in \cite{DST-21} for the NLSE.
+The link between minimizers of the action and ground states is provided by the following Lemma, whose proof is an adaptation of what established in \cite{DST-21} and \cite{JL-21} for the NLSE.
 We report it in Appendix \ref{app-enact}.

 \begin{lemma} Let $p>2$, $\alpha\in\R$ and $\mu>0$.
 If $u$ is a ground state of mass $\mu$, then it is also a minimizer of the action at the frequency $\omega=\mu^{-1}(\|u\|_p^p-Q(u))$. \end{lemma}

 We give the following result for the minimizers of the action functional.